+When I asked what she might like to contribute for a gathering to share tea and dialogue in my tea hut, Anita suggested blueberries.
 Blueberries are tough plants.
 They like the acidic gravelly soil with lots of sun exposure that is found on tops of mountains in New England and other places where they grow wild.
 They thrive when they are burned or eaten back by animals as this stimulates new growth underground.

-When I asked what she might like to contribute for a gathering to share tea and dialogue in my tea hut, Anita suggested blueberries.
-She has special memories of her grandfather who loved pies made from the fruit that was sent all the way from North America to Honduras.
-Here she tells that story in her own words.
-This video was made by Jeff Klein.
+She has special memories of her American grandfather who loved pies made from blueberries.
+He had the fruit sent all the way from North America to Honduras by boat.
+Here she tells that story for a video made by Jeff Klein.